colombarifm/OPD_chirality_index/README.md

+This is a software written for the calculation of the scaled Osipov-Pickup-Dunmur chirality index, as reported on Solymosi et al. 2002.
+It reads a simple .xyz coordinate file and returns both scaled (G0,s) and unscaled (G0) values.

+As an example, OPD calculations were performed along biphenyl torsional profile (structures obtained at the GFN2-xTB level), as shown below:

 <img src="https://github.com/colombarifm/opd_chirality_index/blob/main/biphenyl_test/OPD_biphenyl.png" width="75%" height="75%">

 <br />

-This is a software written for the calculation of the scaled Osipov-Pickup-Dunmur chirality index, as reported on Solymosi et al. 2002.
-It reads a simple .xyz coordinate file and returns both scaled (G0,s) and unscaled (G0) values.
 This is a free software written in Fortran 2003 language, being available at https://github.com/colombarifm/opd_chirality_index under the GPLv3+ License.
 It was developed and tested under Linux environment with gfortran 7.5+ compilers.